Carnegie Medal for Illustration: 1990s

-I will not was named one of the top ten Medal-winning works in 2007, and ranked third in public voting from that slate.
+2000s

-2001
+Thanks to a bequest left in 2000 by children’s book and illustration collector, Colin Mears, the winner now receives a cheque for £5000 along with the Greenaway Medal.

-The shortlist and winners for 2001 were as follows.
+The winning book in the year 2000, I Will Never Not Ever Eat a Tomato was named one of the top ten Medal-winning works in 2007, and ranked third in public voting from that slate.